Andy Hollis: Motorsports

 Hollis has won a total of thirteen SCCA Solo national championships, and is an instructor for the Evolution Performance Driving School.
 He served on the Solo Events Board (SEB) and its various advisory committees for 20 years, and is a very active member of the SCCA's Solo program.
 In 2006, his seven straight class wins and two Super Challenge victories lead to the Overall Championship in SCCA ProSolo.
 In 2010, he repeated as Overall champ and added a Solo national championship in the STX class.
 2011 brought another Solo championship, this time in STC.
 2012 was another undefeated season in a new car and class (STF Mazda 2), with six straight Pro Solo class wins, a third Overall title and a fourth Solo championship.
 Notably, Hollis has won the Pro Solo Super Challenge 14 times, 13 of which have been in the last ten years.
 In 2014, he added an SMF class championship to his tally.

 Continuing through 2014, Hollis has been a participant in the One Lap of America, finishing in the overall top ten for five years running.
 This, despite competing in a car from the slowest class.
 An avid track day enthusiast in the One Lap CRX, he instructs at a variety of road courses in Texas.

+Beginning in 2017, Hollis served as crew chief for American Honda's associates race team in 24-hour+ events, with multiple class wins and overall podium finishes.